 And whereas not everybody may be a live-stream star and not each and every live-stream attracts an audience, there is clearly demand there.
 Facebook says the daily watch time for their Facebook Live broadcasts grew 4x over the past year, and one in 5 videos published on Facebook is currently a live broadcast.

 Salesforce with this infographic, points out some fairly direct complete benefits of live-streaming.
-Live-streaming, to Illustrate, generates a lot of positive emotions, rising purchase likelihood and brand favorability in viewers.
+Live-streaming, to illustrate, generates a lot of positive emotions, rising purchase likelihood and brand favorability in viewers.
+Speaking of brand promotion, we tend to differentiate live streaming platforms for professional and business use vs. personal use.
+Either way, the market has no shortage of live streaming platforms, so it really comes down to company’s needs and video strategy.

 Live Video Builds Trust